ron-kit/ron-kit.github.io/content/posts/blog5/index.md

 {{<spotify type="album" id="5eeONMx10YBu8v5426i64e">}}

 I would argue [Resonance](https://www.youtube.com/watch?v=8GW6sLrK40k) is one of the defining songs of my generation (even crazier since the guy made it at 17 years old!!).
 In my tireless pursuit of music similar to it I stumbled upon this, and have since replayed it dozens of times while grinding through the tedious busywork of this degree.
-The chord progression in Horizon is divine.
+Best song: Horizon

 {{<spotify type="album" id="1dixxA709bADWmK1rxnvug">}}

 Very accessible yet unique fusion album with crazy time signatures so well executed you'll barely notice them.
 Having only played guitar and bass I'm sure I am not appreciating the displays of musicianship here to their fullest extent.
-Cool 7 has cemented its place in my favorite songs of all time.
-A masterwork of modern jazz.
+This is peak jazz.
+Best song: Cool 7

 {{<spotify type="album" id="2yB1l588RxtccxkZWuvk6c">}}

 An EP on the shorter side, but it still blew my mind.
 Progressive metal is my single favorite genre and this is a quintessential example of its lighter side.
-No screaming or shredding, but plenty of exciting rhythms, effulgent vocals, and satisfying production.
-The chorus in Flying is deserving of its name.
+No screaming or shredding, but plenty of crazy rhythms, smooth vocals, and satisfying production.
+Best song: Flying

 Very long post here.
 I had a lot to get out.
 See you next week (maybe).